-Join local environmental justice groups People for Community Recovery, Southeast Environmental Task Force and Little Village Environmental Justice Organization for a panel-style discussion about Chicago's environmental challenges and triumphs.
+Local environmental justice groups People for Community Recovery, Southeast Environmental Task Force and Little Village Environmental Justice Organization joined together for a panel discussion about Chicago's environmental challenges and triumphs.

 Cheryl Johnson is the Executive Director of People for Community Recovery (PCR).
 PCR was founded in 1979 by the late Hazel M. Johnson, Mother of Environmental Justice, to address urban environmental pollution in their neighborhood of Altgeld Gardens.